Hope Begins Here

-- Penn State Hershey Children's Hospital will include outdoor courtyards, a blood bank, pharmacy, 5 operating suites, and a performing arts space
+- Penn State Hershey Children's Hospital includes outdoor courtyards, a blood bank, pharmacy, 5 operating suites, and a performing arts space

-- The Children's Hospital will feature private patient rooms, outpatient offices for children with cancer, and pediatric radiology unit.
+- The Children's Hospital features private patient rooms, outpatient offices for children with cancer, and pediatric radiology unit.

 - There's enough flooring in the hospital to cover 71 houses.

-- In order to build the Children's Hospital construction crews removed enough dirt to fill 7 Olympic size swimming pools.
+- In building our Children's Hospital, construction crews removed enough dirt to fill 7 Olympic size swimming pools.

 - There are over 6,000 light fixtures in the Children's Hospital building.